-3rd Space programs offer the opportunity to experience the real diversity of the world from ‘the inside’.
-We believe in the enormous learning and creative potential in open inter-relationship between different civilisations and cultures.
+3rd Space programs provide the opportunity to experience the diversity of the world’s cultures from ‘the inside’.
+We believe in the enormous learning and creative potential in open interrelationship between different civilisations and cultures.

 We explore the human experience, the impact of our intertwined histories, the value systems we have absorbed culturally, and how these shape the world around us.
 The aim of our programs is the renewal of our experience and imagination as the foundation for affecting practicable change.

 In light of our current global crises, we need more than ever to find a way to generate the space and capacity for dialogue, for truly creative thinking and discovery.
 Coming together in dialogue provides the fertile ground for such creative emergence.

 Dialogue has been an intrinsic part of the evolution of culture since our early collective history.
 This has usually meant a dialogue between two people, or two sets of people, attempting to listen to the point of view of the other.